Fastest M.2 NVMe SSDs In 2022 (August Update) - GPCB

 Image credit: Intel

-The performance of any storage device boils down to how quickly it lets you move data from storage (non-volatile, slower) to DRAM (volatile, faster).
+The performance of any storage device boils down to how quickly it moves data from storage (non-volatile, slower) to DRAM (volatile, faster).

-The NVMe protocol – short for non-volatile memory express – was created to make the most out of solid state drives in combination with the PCI-Express (PCIe) interface.
-It replaces AHCI (paired with SATA), which was originally designed for mechanical hard drives.
-The newer protocol includes many efficiency improvements to deal with parallel transfers and the low-latency nature of SSDs.
+The NVMe protocol (non-volatile memory express) was created to maximize SSD performance with the PCI-Express (PCIe) interface.
+It replaces AHCI paired with SATA, which was originally designed for mechanical hard drives.
+NVMe includes numerous efficiency improvements for handling parallel transfers and the low-latency nature of SSDs.

-High-end NVMe SSDs are also slowly but steadily becoming even faster in gaming PCs thanks to GPU acceleration via Microsoft’s DirectStorage API.
-AMD and Nvidia are implementing this technology under the names Smart Access Storage and RTX IO, respectively.
-A couple of AAA titles that use DirectStorage technology include Square’s Forspoken and Ratchet & Clank: Rift Apart.
+High-end NVMe SSDs are becoming even faster in gaming PCs thanks to GPU acceleration via Microsoft’s DirectStorage API.
+AMD and Nvidia implement this technology as Smart Access Storage and RTX IO, respectively.
+Games utilizing DirectStorage technology include Square’s Forspoken and Ratchet & Clank: Rift Apart.

 Which is the Best M.2 SSD for Gaming?